armkeh/principles-of-programming-languages/README.md

   - December 16th

+      - Some corrections have been made to the assignment 3 descriptions, and unfortunately to some of the testing.
+          - In particular, the “oscillating” test cases would always fail as given, because they do not actually make the initial assignment part of the evaluated statement.
       - Marks for homeworks 4 through 7 have now been added to your repositories.
           - Marks for homeworks 3 and 8 and assignment 2 should be